SUNCAT-Center/CatLearn/README.md

 And then put the `<install_dir>/` into your `$PYTHONPATH` environment variable.

-Be sure to install dependencies in with:
+You can install dependencies in with:

 ```shell
 $ pip install -r requirements.txt